rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_constrained_wan/README.md

 ## Instructions

-1. Start two copies of shapesdemo, a publisher on domain 0 and a subscriber on domain 1.
+1. Start two copies of the shapesdemo, a publisher on domain 0 and a subscriber on domain 1.

 2. Start routing service using this configuration, from the command